WadeB22/12-Supervised-Learning-Homework/.ipynb_checkpoints/report-template-checkpoint.md

 * Describe the stages of the machine learning process you went through as part of this analysis.
 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

-I used various techniques to train and evaluate logistic regression models with imbalanced classes between healthy and high-risk loans.
-I was provided with, and utilized, a dataset of historical lending activity from a peer-to-peer lending services company to build a model to identify the creditworthiness of borrowers.
-The historical data contained 75,036 "healthy" loans, compared to only 2,500 "at-risk/defaulted" loans.
-These were divided into training and testing sets, and logistic regression was used to predicts results based on the original data set.
-Then the data was manipulated to create oversampled data (creating more "high risk" loans in the training data), and logistic regression was again utilized.

 ## Results

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.